A local test for global extrema in the dispersion relation of a periodic graph: Real symmetric case: Proof of Theorem

 For the proof, we will need the following observation.

 \begin{lemma} Under the assumptions of Theorem~\ref{thm:detW0}, the matrix $S$ defined in \eqref{Sdef} has real entries. \end{lemma}

-\begin{proof} We recall that the crossing edges for the graph are denoted by $(u_j,v_j)$ with $j=1, \dots, d$ (see Definition \ref{def:crossing}).
+\begin{proof} We recall that the crossing edges for the graph are denoted by $(u_j,v_j)$ with $j=1, \dots, d$ (see Section~\ref{sec:basic defs}).
 We also continue to refer to $J'$ and $J''$ as defined in \eqref{eq:Jprime_def}.
 From the decomposition \eqref{eq:Talphadecomp} we have

 with $T_0$ and $\lambda(\alpha^\circ)$ real.
 It was shown in the proof of Lemma \ref{lem:combinedWeyl} that the summands with $j \in J''$ vanish when conjugated by the orthogonal projection $Q$ onto $\ssQ = \Null(BP_{\Null(\Omega)} B^*)$.
 Hence, it is enough to show that